 Our Stockroom showcases 10 Whanganui based artists.
 10 works from each artist are available exclusively through us online and in rotation in the gallery.
 Stay tuned as we individually announce our Stable of Artists.

-Surrounded by garden, beach and large stretches of rural landscape in her home based studio in Tangimoana, Amy Blackburn produces paintings and drawings inspired by what she sees and feels.
+Evidence of her love for gardens and the natural world; Amy Blackburn’s paintings through experimental paint application and a joyful approach to colour transcend what she physically sees into so much more.
 These sought after paintings exude a certain type of serenity many artists wish to obtain.
 To live with an Amy Blackburn is one of life’s greatest treasures- and would prove to be a truly rewarding investment piece.

 Perry Davies is a printmaker, painter and formerly a designer/sculptor with work in collections all over New Zealand and abroad.
 His work inspired by vernacular and colonial architecture; buildings much like his paintings exuding ‘unconscious style’ and appeal.
 He custom frames each painting himself with recycled materials reminiscent of his iconic birdhouses.

-Abstract painter Patrick Cush explores the rich and satisfying qualities of paint.
+Abstract painter Patrick Cush lives a life dedicated to paint.
 Through his colour harmonies, layering and glazing, Patrick uses painting as a form of escapism, creating an engaging surface only achievable with reflection, commitment, patience and the joy he finds in this medium.

 Popular Whanganui artist Mike Marsh walks the tightrope of lowbrow and contemporary art.
 Known largely for his pop painting, portraits and characters, Mike’s work has an immediacy of visual impact that is intended to entertain and bring amusement to the viewer.